mvexel/osm-extracts/README.md

 * create symlink to `osm-history-splitter` and `osmjs` in `bin/`
 * download initial planet file into `planet/`: `wget -O planet/planet.osm.pbf  http://planet.openstreetmap.org/pbf/planet-latest.osm.pbf`
 * edit `script/update-extracts.sh` and set BASEDIR to wherever you cloned this repo
-* edit the files in `conf/` to point to the right directories.

 use
 ===